 Fred Szymanski is a New York-based electroacoustic composer and sound-and-image artist whose work explores non-linear processes linked to generative systems.
+Szymanski’s works have been performed at international festivals including, most recently, NYC Electroacoustic Music Festival, New York(2024),, MA/IN (2023), ArteScienza Festival, Rome (2023), and NYU IRCAM Forum Concert, Brooklyn 2022.

-His image-sound works have been featured at the Recombinant Media Lab’s Cinechamber (Artistic Director, Naut Humon) at Mutek (Montreal) and CTM.11 Festival (Berlin), SonicLIGHT (Amsterdam), the 9th Biennial of the Moving Image (Geneva), and the European Media Art Festival (Osnabrück).
+His image-sound works have been featured at the Recombinant Media Lab’s Cinechamber (Artistic Director, Naut Humon) at Mutek (Montreal) and CTM.11 Festival (Berlin), SonicLIGHT (Amsterdam), the 9th Biennial of the Moving Image (Geneva), and the European Media Art Festivals (Osnabrück).

 Under the moniker, A LAMINAR PROJECT, he has released recordings with the labels, Sub Rosa (Belgium), Asphodel Ltd. (San Francisco), JDK Productions (Amsterdam), Soleilmoon (Portland), and Staalplaat (Amsterdam).